Syllabus for Shooting the Stars in Rocky Mountain National Park

 About the Instructor

-I’ve been a full-time photographer, writer, and instructor for 39 years.
-Over 1,800 of my photographs have been published, including 83 covers, and I’ve sold over 10,000 prints.
-Rocky Nook published my book The Art, Science, and Craft of Great Landscape Photography in spring 2015 and my book Dusk to Dawn: a Guide to Landscape Photography at Night in spring 2018.
+I’ve been a full-time photographer, writer, and instructor for 41 years.
+Over 2,000 of my photographs have been published, including 84 covers, and I’ve sold over 10,000 prints.
+Rocky Nook published my book The Art, Science, and Craft of Great Landscape Photography in spring 2015 and published the second edition in the spring of 2020.
+It published my book Dusk to Dawn: a Guide to Landscape Photography at Night in spring 2018.
 Farcountry Press published three books of my landscape photographs: Rocky Mountain National Park Impressions, Colorado Wild & Beautiful, and Sunrise from the Summit: First Light on Colorado’s Fourteeners.
-I have had 21 feature articles published in Outdoor Photographer, where I am a contributing editor.
+I have had 24 feature articles published in Outdoor Photographer, where I am a contributing editor.

 Note—I will provide a continental breakfast on Sunday morning (pastries, juice, fruit, and coffee), as well as a midday snack (unsweetened bagels and cream cheese).
 We will not be taking a formal lunch break.
 Students will be on their own for lunch after the workshop concludes.